-3 hours-- This course is designed to give each student in sports administration an introduction to legal implications and an understanding of how legal concepts impact decision making.
+- 3 hours-- This course is designed to give each student in sports administration an introduction to legal implications and an understanding of how legal concepts impact decision making. - Denotes a Liberal Arts course.

 KIN 5353 Ethics in Sports Administration

 3 hours--This course will provide the student with a theoretical base and systematic reasoning tools to address ethical dilemmas in a thoughtful, reflective manner.
 Focus will be placed on specific issues related to sports such as respect, fair play, honesty, sportsmanship, and responsibility.